Dental Implants - Southlake, TX

 Posterior Single Implant Occlusal Access

-For a posterior single dental implant in Arlington, Dr. Doctor first places the biocompatible post in your jawbone beneath the open socket of your missing tooth.
+For a posterior single dental implant in Southlake, Dr. Doctor first places the biocompatible post in your jawbone beneath the open socket of your missing tooth.
 After several months for healing, the crown is attached to the post with a small screw.
 The access hole to the post is then closed.

 The advantage of this type of dental implant is that if the crown ever needs to be removed, this can be done through the access hole without disturbing the implanted post.